ArnoldDP/OStim-Community-Modlist/README.md

 * MCM

- None of the MCM Settings come preconfigured.
  Here you can modify your keybinds for Dodge, the way OCPA NG works, survival mode, almost every gameplay mod, and much more.

  </details>